avodonosov/hashver-maven-plugin/README.md

 https://lists.apache.org/thread.html/r0a4d687d9a6c315d0f90db59d7e6e7da5d71c18e94d6439c7a548dc2%40%3Cusers.maven.apache.org%3E

 # Maven older than 3.3.1

-Hopefully, you can upgrade your maven (3.3.1. was released in 2015).
+The .mvn/extensions.xml is only supported since maven 3.3.1.

-Otherwise, place the hashver maven plugin jar file to ${maven.home}/lib/ext.
+For older maven place the hashver maven plugin jar file to ${maven.home}/lib/ext.

 Unfortunately, declaring the extension in the pom.xml doesn't work in our case, because our extension reads the property files